To Take a Wife

 To Take a Wife (VeLakahta Lekha Isha; Prendre femme) is a 2004 drama film.
-It is the directorial debut of veteran actress Ronit Elkabetz, who also stars in the film.
-The French-Israeli production premiered at the 61st Venice International Film Festival in September 2004.
+It is the directorial debut of veteran actress Ronit Elkabetz, who also stars in the film and was nominated for an Ophir Award for her performance.
+The film, a joint Israeli-French production, marks the debut of both directors, who were siblings, and serves as a kind of shared autobiography.

+It premiered at the 61st Venice International Film Festival in September 2004 and screened in numerous countries, receiving widespread international acclaim.

 The film is the first in a trilogy about the unhappy marriage of Viviane.
 It was followed by Shiva in 2008, and Gett: The Trial of Viviane Amsalem in 2014.

 Plot

 In Haifa in 1979, hairdresser Viviane Amsalem listens to her brothers as they argue her out of asking her husband for a divorce and convince her to go back to him.
 In front of her family, her husband, Eliahou, promises her that everything will be different.
 However, in the morning, he leaves her to fend for herself as she struggles with attending to her four children.
 Before she starts work, she receives a call from Albert, a former lover, asking her to meet with him.
 Over the course of the day, she attends to her hairdressing clients, her husband, and her children, but as her petty grievances with her husband add up, she ends the night exploding at him and beating him with her fists in front of her children and her neighbour, who enters the home and helps to separate her from her husband.

 The following day, Viviane agrees to see Albert in a cafe where he asks her to leave her husband and reveals that the last time he asked her, she was ready to go, but he ended up fleeing with his family to Africa.
 After their meeting, he drops her at a bus stop in the rain, but returns to give her a kiss.

 The following morning, Viviane dreams that she is driving a car in the countryside.
 She is awakened by her husband who is angry because their eldest son refuses to go to synagogue with him.
 When Viviane asks him to leave their son alone, they fight, and the fight escalates to the point where Viviane, in anger, breaks the rules of Shabbat by lighting a match for her cigarette.
 Eliahou ultimately leaves for synagogue alone, leaving Viviane weeping.
 In synagogue, while serving as hazzan, he stumbles in his singing as he is still upset from his fight with his wife.